 1 – For the animals

-The animals are the first victims of the leather industry.
-However, there is a frequent misconception on the fact that leather is just a byproduct of the meat industry and therefore that leather is just a form of recycling.
-It is to be noted that the animals that are killed for the leather are different from the ones killed for their meat, the leather industry is NOT about recycling.
+The animals are the leather industry’s first victims.
+However, there is a frequent misconception on the fact that leather is just a byproduct of the meat industry, and therefore that leather is just a form of recycling.
+It is to be noted the animals that are killed for the leather are different from the ones killed for their meat, the leather industry is NOT about recycling.
 The reality is much more different: leather is rather the main « co-product » of the meat industry.
 For some animals like ostriches, leather is much more lucrative than the meat.
 Leather can also be considered as a totally different industry: animals are therefore only bred for their skin just like the ermine.

 Each year, 1 billion animals are raised and killed for their skins.
 Cows, pigs, goat or even dogs and cats: many species are affected.
 China is the largest leather exporter with cats and dogs leather being rather common.
 The products are then sold without any specification of the leather origins leaving the consumers with no clues of what they are buying.